cmmid/cmmid.github.io/topics/YYYY-MM-DD-post-template.md

 # if you need more tags, they can be created!
 Please discuss.
 tags: [transmission-dynamics, severity, lmic-considerations, control-measures, mixing-patterns, healthcare-settings, comments-opinions, forecasts-and-projections]

-# add a status: in-progress, under-review, accepted, published
+# these are the statuses you can choose from; delete/uncomment as necessary
-#defaults to in-progress if not set
+# defaults to paper-under-peer-review if not set
+status: paper-under-peer-review
+# status: paper-accepted-at-journal
+# status: paper-published-at-journal
+# status: real-time-report
+# status: report
+# status: comment-opinion-online
-status: in-progress
+# status: comment-opinion-journal

 # add the date at which post is updated (if applicable), in YYYY-MM-DD
 update: 2020-02-07